 - E. Proof of notification (certified mail return receipts) by the applicant to all property owners within 500 feet of the boundaries of the property upon which a proposed tower is to be situated based upon the latest assessment rolls available from the municipality and to all public utilities, including water, sewer, gas, electric, telephone and cable.

-- F. Site plan, in a form and content acceptable to the Board of Trustees, prepared to scale and in sufficient detail and accuracy showing at a minimum:
+- F. A site plan providing the information requirements of § 350-56E prepared to scale and in sufficient detail and accuracy and showing at a minimum:

 - (1) The exact location of any proposed tower, including latitude and longitude, together with guy wires and guy anchors, if applicable.